evilgeniuslabs/evilgeniuslabs.github.io/_posts/2025-07-25-fibonacci256-expanding-hdr-pixelblaze.md

 ### Connecting

-Your Fibonacci256 should automatically play a playlist of pre-selected patterns endlessly.
+Your Fibonacci should automatically play a playlist of pre-selected patterns endlessly.

 For more control, you can connect to it via wi-fi.

-##### To connect your Fibonacci256 to a wi-fi network:
+##### To connect your Fibonacci to a wi-fi network:

-1. If not already connected to a wi-fi network, your Fibonacci256 will create its own network named Pixelblaze_XXXXXXX, where XXXXX is a code unique to your Fibonacci256.
+1. If not already connected to a wi-fi network, your Fibonacci will create its own network named Pixelblaze_XXXXXXX, where XXXXX is a code unique to your Fibonacci.
 You should see it in the list of wi-fi networks available on a computer or mobile device:

    <img src="/images/setup/wifi-android.png" class="img-thumbnail" style="width: 240px" />

-   **Note:** If you can't find the Fibonacci256's wi-fi network, it may not be in setup mode.
+   **Note:** If you can't find the Fibonacci's wi-fi network, it may not be in setup mode.

    To put it in to setup mode: